bhk/scam/reference.md

     > (addsuffix ".c" "x")
     "x.c"

-When the balue of a builtin is requested, an equivalent function value is
+When the value of a builtin is requested, an equivalent function value is
 provided:

     > shell